12 Ways To Keep Mice Out of Your Cabin During Winter

 Install door sweeps on the bottom of doors, especially in older cabins where there’s more likely to be a gap.
 Also check the weather seals along the garage door bottom to make sure they’re still intact.

 Mice can chew through some types of screens as well.
 “Use steel screens or other heavy-duty materials for window screening,” says Ricky Young of Youngs Pest Control.
 Galvanized metal screens are widely considered the most effective.
+Here are a few tips for DIY cabin pest control.

 Close the Flue